mo-shahab/hair-sim/README.md

    The specific implementation details will depend on the image loading library and the format of the image you want to use.

 Remember to enable texturing by calling `glEnable(GL_TEXTURE_2D);` before rendering the background quad.

-I hope this helps you add a background to your OpenGL window.
-Let me know if you have any further questions!

 the textures in this case are avoided because of the lot of complexity while rendering and to avoid a lot of computational resources